The-Cooper-Union-CS102/Course-Overview/syllabus.md

 * Quizzes 10%
 * Final Project 20%

-The logic behind the grading is this:

-Quizzes will be used as a way for me to gauge the understanding of the class, so it is important that everyone try their best.
-It is not my way of punishing you for not understanding.
-Homework assignments are weighted very heavily because good coding happens when you have a long uninterrupted time period to focus and check references, you should focus on honing this skill.
-The goal of the final project is to give you a chance to use coding creatively, on a project you are interested in.

-Homework assignments teach you to play chords, the final project teaches you to compose.

 ## Academic Honesty

 If you use code from another source (a website, a book, or another student) you